In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 When you think of the best Christmas towns in Georgia, the barrier islands known as the Golden Isles are probably not the first thing that comes to mind.

-But Jekyll Island’s Holly Jolly Jekyll celebration is one of the coolest Christmas events in Georgia, lighting up the beach destination with over 1 million lights that can be viewed by foot or on Holly Jolly Light Tour trolleys.
+But Jekyll Island’s Holly Jolly Jekyll celebration is one of the coolest Christmas events in Georgia, lighting up the beach destination with over 1 million lights that can be viewed on foot or on Holly Jolly Light Tour trolleys for an extra fee.

-Kids will also enjoy sending a letter to Santa via the North Pole Express mailbox at Mailbox On Main, having Breakfast With Santa at the Days Inn & Suites in Dec 17, or playing holiday-themed mini-golf at Peppermint Land.
+Kids will also enjoy sending a letter to Santa via the North Pole Express mailbox at Mailbox On Main, the Winter Carnival & Big Truck Roundup on Dec 7.

 READ MORE: The 15 Best Christmas Towns in North Carolina